 Discussion

 Our study showed not only an increased incidence of hepatitis E in recent years but also an unexpectedly high number of severe and / or lethal cases as an emerging source of morbidity and health care costs.
 This increase cannot be explained by better detection as the same protocol was used since 2016.
 Indeed, other European countries have experienced a similar pattern with no definitive explanation.
-In several countries hepatitis E may became the most frequent cause of acute viral hepatitis [3, 26].
+In several countries, hepatitis E may become the most frequent cause of acute viral hepatitis [3, 26].
 In 2018, in our hospital, a great number of hepatitis A cases were admitted, mainly in children and young adults.

 The diagnosis and follow-up of hepatitis E include serological and PCR-based genotyping assays [5, 27].
 In our patients, diagnosis was based on clinical criteria (suspicion of acute viral hepatitis or elevated liver enzymes) and serological testing, ready within 1-2 days.
 All new acute cases were tested for viral hepatitis A-E on the same laboratory request according to the hospital protocol.

 According to HEV seroprevalence studies, no gender difference was found, but acute infection has a higher incidence in men, similar to our study [7, 28].
-No definitive explanation has been provided but behavioral factors, food preference and comorbidities (such as alcoholism and chronic liver disease, more prevalent in men [29, 30]) may contribute to it.
+No definitive explanation has been provided but behavioral factors, food preference and comorbidities (such as alcoholism and chronic liver disease, more prevalent in men [29, 30]) may have contributed to it.

 In our sample, hepatitis E affected only adults, with a median age of 52, similar to acute hepatitis B and C [29, 31, 32], while hepatitis A is found mainly in children and young adults [29, 31].
 This imbalance may be attributed to both preexisting liver conditions as well as alimentary habits.